Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • $600–$1,000

-The initial setup and cost for supplies of a Labrador retriever puppy can cost upwards of $1,000 or more.
-There are many things that dogs need immediately like food and water dishes, dog food, a collar, a leash, a bed and/or crate, dog tags or identification tags, dog toys, and the list goes on.
+The initial setup and supplies cost of a Labrador Retriever puppy can be upwards of $1,000 or more.
+Dogs need several supplies immediately, like food and water dishes, dog food, a collar, a leash, a bed, a crate, dog tags or identification tags, dog toys, and the list goes on.
 You will also have to consider supplies for basic first aid.

 labrador puppy sleeping in bed